AustinZhai8/Smart-Alarm/README.md

 - **Add a REM class.** Two stages is a simplification; the cycle model already has the structure to support three.
-- **Cut the model size.** 1.4 MB of generated C for 20 trees is why the huge_app partition is needed — quantised thresholds or a hand-rolled tree walker would reclaim most of it.
+- **Cut the model size.** 1.4 MB of generated C for 20 trees is why the huge_app partition is needed.
+Quantised thresholds or a hand-rolled tree walker would reclaim most of it.

 ---